hunterbrownell/recipe_project/README.md

-# recipe_project
-This is the third project in DSC80
+# How Long Should You Really Spend in the Kitchen?

 ## Introduction and Question Identification
 We are using the "Recipes" dataset which contains data on many different recipes.
 Our analysis aims to answer the